-Chef Tip: How to Care For Your Wooden Cutting Boards
+How to Care For Your Wooden Cutting Boards

-After washing the wooden cutting board, dry it immediately with a clean towel that has not been used for drying or washing any other dishes.
+After washing the wooden cutting board, dry it immediately with a clean kitchen towel that has not been used for drying or washing any other dishes.
 Fresh out of the laundry (without the use of fabric softener, is always best!)
-After towel drying, let the cutting board air dry standing up or on a raised rack with air flow on all sides.
+After towel drying, let the cutting board air dry standing up, or on a raised rack with airflow on all sides.
 This isn't the time to lay your freshly washed board on a dirty dish towel or countertop that could potentially harbor moisture or bacteria.

 Never, Never, NEVER put wooden cutting boards in the dishwasher!

-The heat and water will warp and splinter the wood AND void warranties.
+Dishwasher heat and water will warp and splinter the wood AND void warranties.
 Only certain types of plastic, composite, or glass boards can go into the dishwasher, check the manufacturers directions that came with your cutting board for dishwasher safe materials.
-Never dunk or let the board in stand in water.
-Wood will absorb water and potentially warp.
+Never dunk or let the board in stand submerged in water.
+Wood will absorb water quickly, cause potential warping of your board.

 Never use chlorine bleach or cleansers containing chlorine or bleach.
-These chemicals will stain the wood and dry the wood excessively.
+These chemicals will stain the wood, and dry it excessively.
 Never put a wet board flat to dry.
-If the board dries on one side, it will cause the wood to warp.
+If the board dries unevenly only on one side, it will cause the wood to warp.
 If your board has food stains or off smells, you can always use lemon juice, or distilled white vinegar directly on the area.
 The acid in these liquids will neutralize the organic compounds or food fats causing your favorite wooden cutting board not to smell daisy fresh.

 Once your cutting board is thoroughly dry, apply a good quality cutting board oil or cream directly onto the surface of the board.
-We always suggest using John Boos products!
+We always suggest using John Boos Cutting Board Care Products!
 Be overly generous with the application, especially if the wood appears to be dry, or you've just bought the cutting board or butcher block.
 You want the wood to be dripping wet with oil on all sides.
-You can use a paper towel, or a new never used before paint brush, to spread the oil.
-Avoid using your hands may lead to splinters, Ouch!
+You can use a paper towel, or a brand new never used before paint brush, to spread the oil or cream.
+Avoid using your hands, as may lead to splinters, Ouch!